UVVM/UVVM/doc/source/vvc_framework.rst

 If any VVC is still active and/or an enabled scoreboard still has expected values to be checked when the timeout occurs, an alert will be generated.
 Otherwise, a successful completion message and the optional reports will be printed in the log.

+The printing destination can be log and/or console and is defined by the shared variable ``shared_default_log_destination`` with the default value set by C_DEFAULT_LOG_DESTINATION in adaptations_pkg.

 .. code-block::